10 Traits & Skills Recruiters Are Looking for in Finance Professionals

 In today’s financial services job market, there is an increasingly large skill gap between what recruiters are looking for and what many candidates in the field offer.
 In fact, according to PricewaterhouseCoopers (PwC), nearly three-quarters of financial services CEO’s report limited availability of skilled talent as a threat to business growth.

-Whether you’re in accounting, mortgage lending, investments, or any other financial sector, financial services recruiters will flock to you if you bridge the gap and exhibit coveted skills.
+Whether you’re in accounting, mortgage lending, investments, or any other financial sector, recruiters will flock to you if you bridge the gap and exhibit coveted finance and technical skills.
 But what are they looking for?

-With nearly 50 years of experience in sourcing talent for financial services firms, we know what the top employers search for.
+With nearly 50 years of experience in recruitment for financial services firms, we know the skills that top employers look for in ideal finance candidates.
 To separate yourself from your competition and stand out to recruiters, you need a mix of both hard and soft skills.

-Below we dive into 10 of the most attractive skills recruiters want in financial services professionals.
+Below we dive into 10 of the most attractive skills recruiters want in their top financial services professionals.

 1. Credible financial qualifications and certifications.